Pandemic snack attack: Rise of work-from-home culture driving snacking trend in Australia - Mondelez report

 Other new interactive options as yet barely tapped by the snacks industry include online virtual stores to ‘walk through and browse’ for that virtual experience, game-like shopping to get points for buying which can be redeemed for free snacks, or making personalised snacks an option – all ‘new normal’ ideas that snack manufacturers would do well to tap on to maximise online presence, especially as 69% of global consumers have stated plans to continue shopping for snacks online even when the pandemic is over.

-Related topics Markets and Trends All Asia-Pacific
+Related topics Markets & trends All Asia-Pacific

 Related news